An explicit computation of the Blanchfield pairing for arbitrary links: Introduction

 Theorem \ref{thm:main} generalizes \cite[Theorem 1.1]{ConwayFriedlToffoli} to links whose Alexander module $H_1(X_L;\Lambda_S)$ is not torsion and recovers it if $H_1(X_L;\Lambda_S)$ is torsion.
 Note also that \cite[Theorem 1.1]{ConwayFriedlToffoli} required~$H$ to arise from a \emph{totally connected} C-complex, whereas Theorem \ref{thm:main} removes this extraneous assumption.
 As we mentioned above, Theorem \ref{thm:main} also recovers the computation of $\op{Bl}(L)$ when $L$ is a boundary link, see Theorem \ref{thm:Boundary}.
 Note that to the best of our knowledge, Theorem \ref{thm:main} was not even known in the case of oriented links (i.e. $\mu=1$) and the result might be of independent interest.

 While the Blanchfield pairing of a knot is known to be hermitian and nonsingular, the corresponding statements for links require some more care.
 The hermitian property of $\op{Bl}(L)$ was sorted out by Powell \cite{Powell}, whereas Hillman \cite{Hillman} quotients $TH_1(X_L;\Lambda_S)$ by its \emph{maximal pseudo null submodule} in order to turn $\op{Bl}(L)$ into a non-degenerate pairing, see also \cite[Section 2.5]{BorodzikFriedlPowell}.
 Even though we avoid discussing the non-degeneracy of the Blanchfield pairing, we observe that Theorem \ref{thm:main} provides a quick proof that $\op{Bl}(L)$ is hermitian.
-Namely, using~$\Delta_L^{\text{tor}}$ to denote the first non-vanishing Alexander polynomial of~$L$ over~$\Lambda_S$, we obtain the following corollary.